cilium/cilium/Documentation/gettingstarted/egress-gateway.rst

 Enable Egress Gateway
 =====================

 The feature is disabled by default.
-Enable the feature:
+The egress gateway requires BPF masquerading, which itself requires BPF NodePort to be enabled.
+An easy way to enable all requirements is as follows.

 .. tabs::